MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/map-module.md

 A map module works in conjunction with the store selector module to determine the geographic locations of stores that must be rendered on a map.
 Store selector and map modules interact when a user selects a store in one of those modules on a site page.
 Map modules can be extended for other scenarios, beyond interaction with store selector modules.
 However, module customization is required.

 > [!NOTE]
-> The map module is available in Dynamics 365 Commerce 10.0.13 release.
+> The map module is available in the Dynamics 365 Commerce 10.0.13 release.

 The following image shows an example of a map module that is used on a store locations page.